pledge4future/co2calculator/README.md

 ## ℹ️ Description

-This package is part of Pledge4Future, a project to quantify, monitor and reduce work-related emissions collectively and sustainably. [more info, Link to Website]
+This package is part of [Pledge4Future](https://pledge4future.org/), a project to quantify, monitor and reduce work-related emissions collectively and sustainably. [more info]

 ## ⌨ How to Use